-Looking for an ultralight sleeping bag?
-Our team has taken a dive into the world of lightweight sleeping bags for camping, looking at over 30 different products to see which bags will keep you warm, and which bags are going to leave you in the cold.
-Now, we’re bringing you a side-by-side comparison of the 8 best ultralight sleeping bags of 2019.
+Looking for the best ultralight sleeping bag?
+Our team has taken -a dive into the world of lightweight sleeping bags for backpacking, looking at over 30 different products to see which bags will keep you warm, and which bags are going to leave you in the cold.
+Now, we’re bringing you a side-by-side comparison of the 8 best ultralight sleeping bags of 2023.

 Now what, exactly, makes a great sleeping bag?
 We have a few ideas on the matter.
 When it comes to sleeping bags, there are only a few things to look at when trying to select a new one.
 Specifically, insulation rating (comfort vs. survival), fill material, & overall weight.